Freedom Square, Bydgoszcz: History

 During the interwar period, Freedom Square was one of the most charming and well-kept places in Bydgoszcz, embellished by carpets of flowers.
 In 1938, a reconstruction project run by engineer Stefan Pietrzak modified the appearance of the square: the area adjacent to Gdańska Street was converted into a parking lot, with a lawn area leading to the park Casimir the Great.

 In 1945, a memorial to freedom has been by architect Jan Kossowski at the center of the square, in honor of Soviet and Polish soldiers – liberators of the city from Nazi occupation.
 The monument still exists today, yet it was rebuilt in 1991, adding the following words, "Civitas Bydgostiensis Libera".
 In 1995, a bronze bas-relief (by Aleksander Dętkoś) was fixed on the memorial, commemorating both the fight for independence of the Poles and the return of Bydgoszcz city to Poland on 20 January 1920.

 During the Polish People's Republic, a cannon stood on the square, in honor of a lieutenant colonel of the Red Army, Grzegorz Ivanovich Bolshanin.
 It was removed in 1964.

+In 2023, city authorities launched a revitalization project of the entire square, with focus to the ground surface, green surroundings, aesthetic flower pavilions and the razing of the Freedom Monument.
+In summer 2026, the renovation works were completed and the Freedom Monument was being torn down.